sctlcd/match-the-memory-latest-version/README.md

 - Code Institute have provided all students a free licence until end of 2020.
 I got to use this software a few year ago and I am pretty happy to get the chance to use it again.
 - The simplicity, rapidity and ease of use by focusing on structure and content.

-My wireframes for this project can be found [here]() TO_ADD in the wireframes sub-directory.
+My wireframes for this project can be found [here](https://github.com/sctlcd/match-the-memory/tree/master/app/assets/wireframes) in the wireframes sub-directory.

 Back to [top](#TableOfContents)